raedwulf1/AlMundoBackend/README.md

 The applicacion its currently using a mock of database,  its configured to use mongodb on http://localhost:27017, but the applicacion have its Post, Put, Delete and Get methods

 # Español
-La aplicacion actualmente esta utilizando una simulacion de la base de datos, pero en caso de utilizar una base de datos con mongo, este esta configurado para apuntar a http://localhost:27017, he igualmente la aplicacion posee sus correspondientes metodos Post, Put, Delete y Get
+La aplicacion actualmente esta utilizando una simulacion de la base de datos, pero en caso de utilizar una base de datos con mongo, este esta configurado a http://localhost:27017, he igualmente la aplicacion posee sus correspondientes metodos Post, Put, Delete y Get

 ## Further help